jeanetteoh/SPLICE/README.md

 Total Cart Price (Including Tax): $7.83
 ```

-and this output for user 2:
+triggering the following prompts for user 2:

 ```
 For Pluto, what would you like to add to their cart?